-Technical Staff prepared an Explanatory Memorandum for APES 230 ED2 which documented the background, key issues considered, and the Board's rationale for the key decisions.
+Technical Staff prepared an Explanatory Memorandum for APES 230 ED 2 which documented the background, key issues considered, and the Board's rationale for the key decisions.

-The Board issued APES 230 ED2 along with the Explanatory Memorandum in July 2012 for public comment.
+The Board issued APES 230 ED 2 along with the Explanatory Memorandum in July 2012 for public comment.
 APESB received 163 submissions from professional accounting bodies, other associations, Members, Dealer groups, financial institutions, consumer groups, the regulator and other stakeholders.

 Technical Staff prepared a Technical Analysis Paper and mapping tables of respondents' key issues in respect of APES 230 ED2 for the Board's consideration at the November 2012 Board meeting.
 The Board considered the respondents' issues and the APES 230 Technical Analysis Paper.
-The Board endorsed the principles in ED2 and determined that there should be transitional arrangements to allow Members time to transition their financial planning practices to a Fee for Service business model.
-The Board issued a Media Release to this effect in November 2012.

-Subsequent to the November 2012 Board meeting, APESB received additional representations from ICAA and CPA Australia.
-The Board determined to delay the commencement date of the standard from 1 July 2013 to 1 July 2014 to allow stakeholders additional time and also determined to introduce an alternative remuneration model in respect of Professional Fees and Third Party Payments.
+Subsequent to the November 2012 Board meeting, APESB received additional representations from stakeholders and determined to delay the commencement date of the standard from 1 July 2013 to 1 July 2014 to allow stakeholders additional time and also determined to introduce alternative remuneration models in respect of Professional Fees and Third Party Payments.